Lettuce Library based Redis Cluster Development vector

 Lettuce Client Configuration

-[ ClusterClientOptions Setting List ]
+[ ClusterClientOptions configuration list ]

-| Option | Description | Default |
+| option | Explanation | default |

 |---|---|---|

-| autoReconnect | Whether to retry a connection that was closed without a close event | True |
+| autoReconnect | Whether to retry a connection that was terminated without a close event | True |

-| timeoutOptions | Command timeout for GET and PUT operations | X |
+| timeoutOptions | Timeout for GET and PUT operations, same as commandTimeout | X |

-| socketOptions | Connection timeout with a default value of 10 seconds | 10 |
+| socketOptions | The default timeout for the connection is 10 seconds. | 10 |

 Lettuce Connection Factory